Warning: Major spoilers follow for Squid Game.

 Elsewhere, though, Squid Game’s first season doesn’t leave a whole lot of questions unanswered – mainly because, well, most of its characters end up dead.
 Realistically, we might expect to see Gi-hun, Jun-hon, In-ho and the recruiter return, but the likes of Sang-woo, Sae-byeok and Il-nam aren’t coming back (or so the laws of life and death would suggest, anyway).

-As such, we’re relatively in the dark as to where Squid Game might decide to go next.
+As such, we’re relatively in the dark as to where Squid Game might decide to go next, beyond what we've already discussed above.
 While we’d love to see more of the show’s deadly puzzles, we also don’t want to see Netflix commission a shoddy second run for the sake of cashing in on its popularity.